seek-oss/sku/README.md

 }
 ```

-Similarly, running `sku format` will reformat the JavaScript code in `src` using Prettier.

-Versions of our formatting tool `prettier` are locked to specific versions to ensure reliable `sku format` and `sku lint` commands.

-Changes to formatting are considered non-breaking.
-Please ensure you run `sku format` after upgrading `sku`.
+Running `sku format` will format all JavaScript and TypeScript files in your project using [Prettier](https://github.com/prettier/prettier).
+As changes to formatting are considered non-breaking, please ensure you run `sku format` after upgrading `sku`.

+Files can be excluded from formatting by adding paths into the `.prettierignore` file.

 ### Static Pre-rendering (via [static-site-generator-webpack-plugin](https://github.com/markdalgleish/static-site-generator-webpack-plugin))